Painting + Drawing

 Painting & drawing – fostering creativity

-Children love to experiment with colour.
-Art projects boost creativity, teach patience and enhance self‑esteem.
+Children love to experiment with color.
+Art projects boost creativity, teach patience and enhance self-esteem.
 When painting they learn to express thoughts and feelings visually and develop their own perspective on the world.

 Fine motor skills and concentration